This page provides an overview of the steps North Carolina is taking to prepare for the impacts of climate change.

 In 2002, North Carolina passed the Clean Smokestacks Act (Session Law 2002-4), which directed the Division of Air Quality within the Department of Environment and Natural Resources (DENR) (today the North Carolina Department of Environmental Quality) to study issues related to carbon dioxide emissions.
 In 2005, DENR established the Climate Action Plan Advisory Group (CAPAG) to primarily focus on how the state could reduce its greenhouse gas emissions.
 In 2008, CAPAG released a report with 56 recommendations that could be further researched and considered by the state in the future.
-Notably, one of the report’s recommendations, CC5, called for a state climate adaptation plan; the state, however, has not completed a state climate adaptation plan.
+Notably, one of the report’s recommendations, CC5, called for a state climate adaptation plan; the state, however, did not pursue a state climate adaptation plan at that point.

 In 2006, the North Carolina General Assembly convened a Legislative Commission on Global Climate Change (“Commission”) to study issues related to climate change (Session Law 2005-442).
 The Commission met from February 2006 to May 2010 when it completed its final report.
 Among other recommendations, the Commission asked the state legislature to require DENR, in partnership with other state and federal agencies, to develop a “North Carolina Climate Change Adaptation Strategy.”
 In 2009, the General Assembly introduced House Bill (H.B.)
 1808, which called for DENR to develop a comprehensive “North Carolina Climate Change Adaptation Strategy” that would consist of both a statewide climate vulnerability assessment and adaptation plan.
 However, H.B.
-1808 was never signed into law and therefore, the state legislature has not acted on that recommendation in the Commission’s final report.
+1808 was never signed into law.

 The Commission also recommended that state agencies conduct an inventory of what programs and decisions consider climate change impacts.
 In 2010, the General Assembly implemented this recommendation in Session Law 2010-180.
 This law requires state agencies to review their planning and regulatory programs to determine potential impacts from climate change and sea-level rise and make recommendations about how state programs could better incorporate adaptation.

 On October 29, 2018, North Carolina's Governor Roy Cooper signed Executive Order (EO) No. 80 entitled, "North Carolina's Commitment to Address Climate Change and Transition to a Clean Energy Economy."
 EO 80 calls for the state to take several actions related to climate change to improve the health and well-being of North Carolina's residents, foster innovation and growth of a clean energy workforce, prepare more resilient communities, and reduce the impacts of climate change, like more frequent and intense hurricanes, flooding, extreme temperature, drought, saltwater intrusion, and beach erosion.
-The EO calls for action to prepare for the impacts of climate change (adaptation and resilience) and for mitigation efforts.
-As a result of the order, the state: established the "North Carolina Climate Change Interagency Council;" will integrate climate adaptation and resiliency goals into agency programs, policies, and operations; and will develop a "North Carolina Climate Risk Assessment and Resiliency Plan" by March 1, 2020.
+The EO calls for action to prepare for the impacts of climate change through adaptation and resilience and for mitigation efforts.
+As a result of the order, the state: established the "North Carolina Climate Change Interagency Council;" will integrate climate adaptation and resiliency goals into agency programs, policies, and operations; and developed a "North Carolina Climate Risk Assessment and Resiliency Plan" in 2020.

 In 2012, the North Carolina Interagency Leadership Team (ILT) — a group of 11 state and federal agencies — released a report entitled Climate Ready North Carolina: Building a Resilient Future.
 The report, which included many of the Commission’s and H.B.
 1808’s recommended components for an “adaptation strategy,” provides a framework for how the state could collaboratively create an integrated climate adaptation response for North Carolina across agencies.
 The report discusses how the state can proactively prepare for projected impacts of climate variability and weather extremes, with an emphasis on practical, economically feasible options that can be undertaken by agencies working with partners at the local, regional, and federal levels.
 The report presents potential climate impacts on the state’s economy, infrastructure, and natural resources and strategies for evaluating those risks when planning, designing, and implementing projects.